Natalie Mwagale

-Natalie Mwangale (born September 7, 1993) is a Kenyan basketball player.
+Natalie Mwagale (born September 7, 1993) is a Kenyan basketball player.
 She plays for the Kenyan Ports Authority and the Kenya women's national basketball team.

 Professional career

 Mwagale plays for the Kenyan Ports Authority Basketball team.
-She particicpated in the 2023 Africa Women's Basketball League where she averaged 8.7 points, 5.7 rebounds and 7.6 assists.
+She participated in the 2023 Africa Women's Basketball League where she averaged 8.7 points, 5.7 rebounds, and 7.6 assists.

 Kenyan National Women's Basketball team

 Mwagale plays 3x3 basketball for the Kenya 3x3 basketball national team.
-She also plays for the Kenya women's national basketball team, she participated in the 2021 Women's Afrobaskettournament where she averaged 8 points, 4.7 rebounds and 4.3 assists.
+She also plays for the Kenya women's national basketball team, She participated in the 2021 Women's Afrobasket tournament, where she averaged 8 points, 4.7 rebounds, and 4.3 assists.